What is Community Choice Aggregation?

 Towns engage an energy broker who sets up the CCA at no expense to the town.
 Once the CCA is operational, the Energy Broker is paid a small commission on the total electricity purchased in the plan.
 Shutesbury’s Energy Broker, Colonial Power Group, has a commission of $0.001 per kWh, which is typical for these arrangements, and that commission will be included in each participating household’s electricity bill.

 What happens if the power goes out?
-Who would I call?
+Who do I call?

-How does CCA affect fuel assistance program participants?
+How does CCA affect fuel discounts or assistance programs?

-Participants will continue to get all fuel assistance benefits that National Grid delivers.
+Participants will continue to get all fuel assistance benefits that National Grid or Eversource delivers.
 Benefits of the Low Income Discount Rate as well as the Farm Discount or budget billing all stay in place under aggregation.
+Any utility discounts granted from the Governor's office extend to all customers, regardless of the electricity supplier, as they discount infrastructure transmission/distribution costs (not electricity costs).

 No. People can opt out at any time (nationally, only 3-5% do this).